 To get your crops off to a good start, a seed treatment with humic acid can be highly beneficial.

 Apply Humic Acid For Seed Treatment

-Many farmers, perhaps you, buy pretreated seeds.
-They may be pretreated with toxic chemicals and fertilizers.
-If you use humic acid in your farm management you won’t need those toxic seed treatments.
+Many farmers buy seeds that may be pretreated with toxic chemicals and fertilizers.
+Using humic acid in your farm management can reduce the need for these potentially toxic seed treatments.
 Seeds treated with humic acid have been shown to have: